Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 canvas.height = img.naturalHeight
 canvas.style.width = img.width + 'px'
 canvas.style.height = img.height + 'px'
-canvas.style.imageRendering = 'pixelated'
 canvas.getContext('2d').drawImage(img, 0, 0)
 ```

-## On SEO and hiding text from crawlers
+## SEO, hiding text from crawlers and accessibility

 If you want to superficially hide text from crawlers, use the canvas method.
 The text will probably not be indexed by search engines.
 However, consider how you source the text - if it's part of the DOM tree, it probably will be indexed.
 Also consider the accessibility implications of using this method: screen readers will not be able to read the text and the moment you provide alternative text, that alternative text will be visible to the crawlers as well.

 If you use the img method, the text will most likely be indexed by search engines, since the content is part of the svg markup that is rendered as an image.

-### Safari and OCR

-Safari will automatically OCR images that contain text.
-This means that text in any image will be selectable by users but not be indexed, unless the search engine crawler also uses OCR on images.

 ## Issues